Leona Helmsley: Tax-evasion conviction

 Another one of the key witnesses was a former housekeeper at the Helmsley home, Elizabeth Baum, who recounted Leona telling her, "We don't pay taxes.
 Only the little people pay taxes."
 Leona denied saying this.
 By then, however, the trial was already highlighting her abusive and micromanaging behavior towards family members, employees, contractors and even senior executives.
 Former employees testified at trial "about how they feared her, with one recalling how she casually fired him while she was being fitted for a dress".
 Most legal observers felt that Helmsley's hostile personality, arrogance, and "naked greed" alienated the jurors.
 On August 30, Helmsley was convicted of one count of conspiracy to defraud the United States, three counts of tax evasion, three counts of filing false personal tax returns, sixteen counts of assisting in the filing of false corporate and partnership tax returns, and ten counts of mail fraud.
 She was, however, acquitted of extortion—a charge that could have sent her to prison for the rest of her life.
-Helmsley was instead sentenced to sixteen years in prison, which was eventually reduced when all but eight of the convictions were dropped.
+Helmsley was instead originally sentenced to four years in prison, which was eventually reduced to 18 months after resentencing.
 Nonetheless, when it was clear that she was going to prison, Helmsley collapsed outside the courthouse.
 She was later diagnosed with a heart irregularity and hypertension.
 Helmsley's new lawyer, retained to appeal the judgment, was Alan Dershowitz.
 Following the appeal, which resulted in a reduced sentence, she was ordered to report to prison on tax day, April 15, 1992.
 She was released from custody on January 26, 1994, after serving twenty-one months.